flenhu/leetcode/Python/01_arraysAndHashing/README.md

 - [ ] Unique Length 3 Palindromic Subsequences · medium 🟠
 - [ ] Minimum Number of Swaps to Make The String Balanced · medium 🟠
 - [ ] Number of Pairs Interchangeable Rectangles · medium 🟠
+- [ ] Maximum Product of The Length of Two Palindromic Subsequences · medium 🟠
 - [ ] Grid Game · medium 🟠
 - [ ] Find All Anagrams in a String · medium 🟠
 - [ ] Find The Index of The First Occurence in a String